BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 ### Checking Your Message

-But that message doesn't look anything like the text file of your minutes!
+But that message (displayed in "Message to be signed (hex-encoded):") doesn't look anything like the text file of your minutes!
 That's because it's been converted to hex, which is typical for digital signing.

 You can (and should!) check the message before you sign it.
 This is done with `xxd -r -p`, which will convert hex to ASCII.